 - Monster.com – The grandfather of all job search engines (no disrespect) and one of the first, Monster once owned the lion’s share of job searches.
-Originally competed with Hotjobs (which Monster now owns and no longer exists as a standalone site).
-Monster is still one of the best known in a crowded field.
+Monster originally competed with Hotjobs (which Monster now owns and no longer exists as a standalone site).
+Monster is still one of the best-known in a crowded field.
 Monster provides many other job search tools in addition to job listings/matches.
 Includes all of the basic services (upload

 your resume, create a cover letter, saved searches, etc.).

 - ZipRecruiter – The user interface is clean and easy to use.
 The website is well-organized and easy to navigate.
 The search bar is prominently displayed at the top of the page, making it easy for job seekers to find the jobs they are looking for.
 The results page is also well-organized, with the jobs listed in a clear and concise format.

 - CareerBuilder.com – Also “more than just a search engine”, CareerBuilder has many of the same offerings as Monster.